rate3-network/rate3-monorepo/packages/wallet/README.md

 ## Commandline Demo
 * Run `node StellarDemo.js` or `node EthereumDemo.js` to demostrate some functions in phase 1 and 2.
 Enter numbers 1,2,3... sequentially to excute step by step.
 Please wait for the previous step to finish before enterning new commands.
 ## Documentation
+* The package is still under development, checkout [this issue](https://github.com/rate-engineering/rate3-monorepo/issues/9) and its comments.
 * Comments in this project follow the [JSDoc](http://usejsdoc.org/index.html) format.
 * Run the following command to create the documentation for a certain `.js` file.
 For example `jsdoc Account.js`.
 * Run `jsdoc Ledger.js WalletManager.js Trezor.js Account.js Anchor.js -d Docs` to generate documentation for all in the Docs folder. this will overwrite the current one.